peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Parameters:</b>

- * <i>desiredExponent</i>: An arbitrary-precision integer object.
+ * <i>desiredExponent</i>: An arbitrary-precision integer.

  * <i>ctx</i>: A precision context to control precision and rounding of the result.
 If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Returns:</b>

 A decimal number with the same value as this object but with the exponent changed.
-Signals FlagInvalid and returns NaN if the rounded result can't fit the given precision, or if the context defines an exponent range and the given exponent is outside that range.
+Signals FlagInvalid and returns not-a-number (NaN) if the rounded result can't fit the given precision, or if the context defines an exponent range and the given exponent is outside that range.

 ### Quantize